Who can we blame for the ummah’s problems? Muslim governments? Non-Muslim governments? Scholars? Activists?

 Or do we blame ourselves?
 Are our material conditions a reflection of our spiritual state?

 The list of culprits is endless, but such attributions of blame rarely serve as a mirror to assess our actions as members of said ummah.
 Whether from people who kick back, relax, and toss critiques out from the bleachers, or those who do work on solving communal problems and feel dejected when they don’t affect the desired changes, there’s a good deal of misplaced — or, at least, exaggerated — blame going around.
-Many also point the finger at systemic or ideological problems, from racism, Islamophobia, liberalism, secularism, dredging up more bogeymen as we simultaneously shed the responsibility from our own shoulders.
+Many also point the finger at systemic or ideological problems, from racism and Islamophobia to liberalism and secularism, dredging up more bogeymen as we simultaneously shed the responsibility from our own shoulders.

 The preoccupation with blame is not relegated to one end of the ideological spectrum.
 Take, for example, Muslims who rightfully lament our ummah’s troubles, but excessively attribute the “state of affairs” to the history and remnants of colonialism, or to social systems such as gender distinctions.
 The former is meant to explain every political, economic, and intellectual failing in the Muslim world, and the latter undergirds the narrative of perennial subjugation of the Muslim woman.